fearlessfrog/discourse-not-risk/README.md

 All committed actions are stored in `not_risk_events`.

+Help and Rules can be found in game.
 Territory bonuses are currently: Central Kingdom +2, Southern Bay +1, and Isle of Mists +1.
 At game start, one additional non-bonus territory is randomly promoted to +1 for that game.
 Its starting owner will not be the player who receives Central Kingdom.
 Starting ownership is randomized, but the three fixed bonus territories are dealt across players first so one player cannot start with all three.

 ## Map assets